bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 Example task - Build a todo app.
 You can add, edit, remove items.
 Allow sub-tasks within a task.
 There will be some form validation or api call.
 Also, persist/load todo items on reload.

-☯️ Ps/ds - 1 problem solving question (leetcode easy problem - sorting, find from both sides, etc) + 1 data structure question (ex. tree traversal starting from leaf, stack, etc) .
+☯️ Ps/ds - 1 problem solving question (leetcode easy problem - search from both sides, basic dynamic programming, etc) + 1 data structure question (ex. tree traversal in various orders, stack, etc) .
 This is not so hard (usually) for ui roles, but i have heard if you are unlucky interviewer might go full-blown sde level like red-black tree.
 There is officially no distinction for psds round for ui roles, but practically there is